 If you have the time, I highly recommend you to visit Balangan Beach.
 A dreamy beach known for its dramatic cliffs and turquoise water, it is no surprise that there are so many pre-wedding photoshoots here.

 Experience your first sunset in Bali at Jimbaran Beach.
-The end of the Jimbaran Beach is lined with some of the best seafood restaurants in Bali.
+The end of Jimbaran Beach is lined with some of the best seafood restaurants in Bali.
 Enjoy a lovely sunset seafood dinner on the sand of Jimbaran beach as you watch the sun fade under the horizon.

 When the sun sets, the restaurants will bring candles to light up your table.
-It is a very romantic moment and perfect for anyone on Bali for his or her honeymoon.
+It is a very romantic moment and perfect for anyone in Bali on his or her honeymoon.

 After you enjoy your seafood dinner, feel free to walk along the Jimbaran beach to one of the bars for a drink.
 Don’t get too drunk tonight though because you will need to wake up early tomorrow!

 Where to Stay in Sanur

-Best Hostel in Sanur – Ning Homestay
+Best Hostel in Sanur – Suwardika Homestay & Dormitory

 Day 2-3: Nusa Penida Island, The Hidden Gem of Our 10-Day Bali Itinerary